 It’s only available in large, 5-pound tubs, which provide 60 two-scoop servings for $90.
 That’s $1.50 per serving or 6 cents per gram of protein.

 That’s not particularly cheap.
-When purchasing a similar quantity of a popular brand like Gold Standard and Dymatize Iso 100, you’ll pay somewhere between 3.5 and 4.5 cents per gram of protein.
-If you really like all-natural whey proteins, a brand like Muscle Feast delivers 5 pounds for 3.5 cents per gram of protein.
+When purchasing a similar quantity of a popular brand like Optimum Nutrition Gold Standard and Dymatize Iso 100, you’ll pay somewhere between 3.5 and 4.5 cents per gram of protein.
+If you really like all-natural whey proteins, a brand like Muscle Feast deliver 5 pounds for 3.5 cents per gram of protein.
 Other “natural” brands like Xwerks costs 6.5 cents per gram of protein, but Xwerks is an isolate that’s only available in 2-pound tubs, so it makes sense that it would cost more.

 Less Naked Whey Taste